GAIC land and administration

 These certificates may be used to form part of a s32 vendor’s statement.

-To enable transfers of title, registrations of a subdivisions and building works, we issue the following certificates for land in the contribution area.
+To enable transfers of title, registrations of a subdivisions and building works, we issue the following certificates for land in the contribution area subject to your application.
 There is no fee but we will only issue these certificates if we accept the facts stated in the lodged GAIC contribution form advising us of a GAIC event:

 - Certificate of no GAIC liability